-During 2020-21, we received 1,018 formal complaints during 2020-21 and the graph below breaks this down per month:
+We received 1,018 formal complaints during 2020-21 and the graph below breaks this down per month:

 Communication is a common theme for complaints throughout the health board and as a result, we have developed bespoke communication training for all staff.
 Clinical treatment is also one of the top themes, as were appointments, and the concerns are set out below.